bact/spdx-3-model/serialization/jsonld/validation.md

 [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) is a
 Python based command line tool to validate a JSON schema built on top of the [jsonschema](https://python-jsonschema.readthedocs.io/en/stable/) library.
-It is not as fast as `ajv` (especially for large documents), but may be useful in places where using NPM is not desired, or if you want to be able to reference the schema directly from a URL.
+It is not as fast as `ajv` (especially for large documents), but can be useful in places where using NPM is not desired, or if you want to be able to reference the schema directly from a URL.